WebAhead/master-reference/coursebook/weeks-10-12/design-sprint/research-learning-spiral.md

 This is the time and place to make sense of it all.
 Write in a few bullets points what are possible insights you might have gained.
 Go back to your Hypothesis - could you say that it is still true?
 Or perhaps by going through the RLS, you may find out some surprising facts…

-“From the interview I conducted with my Persona, I came across a few interesting findings….”
+“From the interviews, I came across a few interesting findings….”

 -
 -